ManuelaCarriero/PyExTra/README.md

 This is the case you want to plot the autocorrelation of only the RNA number of molecules in case of SSA simulation results. <br>
 Also in this case, you can ask for the help: `python acf.py -h`<br>
 <br>

+4. Follow the command line syntax of already described in 1. and 2. for [hybrid_simulation.py](https://github.com/ManuelaCarriero/PyExTra/blob/main/hybrid_simulation.py): it makes the simulation using an algorithm that combines [SSA](https://github.com/ManuelaCarriero/PyExTra#stochastic-simulation-algorithm-ssa) and
+[tauleap_simulation.py](https://github.com/ManuelaCarriero/PyExTra/blob/main/tauleap_simulation.py): it makes simulations using the [Tau-leap algorithm](https://github.com/ManuelaCarriero/PyExTra#tau-leap-algorithm).

 The others are scripts that you can use for the analysis of results.